 |University of Technology Sydney||Sydney||MBA Technology Management (Engineering Management), Master of Event Management, Master of Data Science and Innovation, Executive MBA, MBA Finance, MBA Major in Business Law, MBA Management, Master of Strategic Communication and Master of Professional Accounting|

-Masters in Australia: Universities with International Rankings and Students
+Masters in Australia: Universities with QS Rankings 2022 and THE Rankings 2021

 Let’s take a look at the above-mentioned universities with their respective international rankings in the table below: